andruschak/openai-gym-retro/README.md

 # openai-gym-retro
 Training models to beat classic video games inside Open-AI gym-retro

-# what is this all about?
+## what is this all about?
+Where to begin?
+This project touches on so many cool topics; classic video games, roms & emulation, AI, gamegenie like memory manipulation, neuro-networks, evolution, computer vision, python, linux on windows.

+The original [MarI/O](https://www.youtube.com/watch?v=qv6UVOQ0F44) youtube video inspired me to learn about neuro-networks and the ability to apply them in the same way.
+Thankfully a lot of the heavy lifting has been done already.

+I have also seen a few other examples of people using the Gym environment to model real life physics to train [thrust vectoring rockets](https://github.com/EmbersArc/gym_rocketLander) and [REX: Domestic Robot](https://github.com/nicrusso7/rex-gym/blob/master/README.md).

-If you have looked at my Arcade Machine build you will know I am a long time gamer.
-As a kid, I had NES, SNES, Ever since watching the original MarI/O video I have wanted to learn about neuronetworks and the ability to apply them in the same way.
+If you have looked at my [Arcade Machine](https://github.com/andruschak/arcade-machine) build you will know I am a long time gamer.
+As a kid, I was lucky enough to have owned most of the nintendo/sega consoles at one time or another.
+So many fond memories of many classic games.
+This project let me relive some of those memories by watching the computer learn to solve the stage.

+## hardware
+Microsoft Surface Laptop 3 - i7/16GB - Windows 10 Pro 1909

-# software
+## software
 ### Windows Subsystem for Linux
 [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) allows us to run the linux environment inside Windows.